Filing Fee Waiver

 - What is a filing fee?

 - You mentioned other fees involved in a court case.
-Which of those can I get waived?
+Can I get those waived too?

-- How does the rule define who is eligible for the fee waiver?
+- Am I eligible for the fee waiver?

 - What forms will I need?